nasimisa/files-react/NOTES.md

+small note: Used npm instead of pnpm as my current version is older so did not want to mess my company project.

 1. **DefaultLayout**

 - Removed logic for Navigation via window.location.href and applied SPA behaviour.
 Because it was causing full pag reload and was losing router state